anydotcrypto/docs.any.sender/README.md

 ### Announcement!

 The daily average fee on Ethereum has risen from 10-15 gwei to 80+ gwei.
 We built any.sender to help the community navigate the high-fee season, but we did not expect it to arrive so soon.
-We have reduced the any.sender fee to **1% of the final gas cost** to ensure we are helping you save money.
+We have reduced the any.sender fee to **2% of the final gas cost** to ensure we are helping you save money.
 Please see [Pricing](./docs//payments.md#pricing) for more information.

 We have released two new features for any.sender:

-- **Direct transaction.** The relay transaction is sent directly to the target contract and it is no longer routed via our relay contract.
-The gas overhead of using any.sender reduces **from 45k gas to 0 gas!**
+- **Direct transaction.** The relay transaction is sent directly to the target contract and the gas overhead of using any.sender is reduced **from 45k gas to 0 gas!**
 - **Status API.** To keep track of your relayed transaction, we now have a status service API to support fetching the list of published Ethereum transactions alongside the gas price issued for each transaction.

 Finally, any.sender is still non-custodial and never has access to your primary funds.